ajaykarwal/ajaykarwal-v8/src/posts/2020-12-13-use-curly-braces-to-speed-up-your-terminal-workflow.md

 ---
 layout: post
-title: "Use curly braces to speed up your Terminal workflow"
+title: 'Use curly braces to speed up your Terminal workflow'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
-date: "2020-12-13"
+date: '2020-12-13'
 tags:
     - terminal
 ---

 Use curly braces to perform multiple actions when dealing with files via the Terminal.